The History of the Department of Economics

 We celebrate that the Department of Economics, Memorial University is 50 years old in 2016-2017

-View presentations from the 50th Celebration which took place on March 1, 2017.
+View Celebrating 50 Years of Economics at MUN which took place on March 1, 2017.

 The Department of Economics was established at Memorial University in 1967.
 Before that, Economics was part of a department incorporating a number of cognate subjects such as History, Political Science, and Geography.
 This department would eventually become the Department of Social Studies, which included Commerce, Political Science and Sociology and Anthropology as well as Economics.